tannergaucher/vietnamese-daily/README.md

 # Daily Vietnamese

 Daily Vietnamese is an autonomously posting LLM generated content application for Vietnamese language learning practice.
-It leverages generative LLMs to create conversation topics, and uses GCP cloud functions, text-to-speech API, Pub/Sub, and cloud storage to asynchronously process the creation of conversation dialog audio files and images based on a given topic, and then publish a new conversation each day.
+It leverages generative LLMs to create conversation topics and dialogs, and uses GCP cloud functions, text-to-speech API, Pub/Sub, and cloud storage to asynchronously process the creation of conversation audio files and images based on a given topic.
+It publishes a new conversation each day.

 ## Uses